 The PRC did not come to power until 1949; by 1950 the People’s Liberation Army (PLR) had entered the regions identified by locals as Kham and Amdo, and were “incorporated” into greater China (McGranahan, 2010:45).
-It was also around this time that locals such as my grandfather, in these areas, clearly identified and aligned themselves with the government in Lhasa under the Dalai Lama’s administration (38).
+It was also around this time that locals such as my grandfather, in these areas, clearly identified and aligned themselves with the government in Lhasa under the Dalai Lama’s administration (38), despite disagreements with the Tibetan administrations in Lhasa in previous decades.
 Prior to and after the “establishment” of DTAP in 1957, Gyalthang fought violent uprisings against the Chinese—whom they saw as intruders when they realized they were being “incorporated”—as early as 1952 (67) with continued resistance from the attacks brought on by the Cultural Revolution (Kolas, 2008:270) and into the mid-90s.
 In fact, Hillman points out “[a]s many other Tibetan areas, Diqing was a ‘closed’ area due to central government concerns over political and social stability in ethnic minority border regions” (272).
 Although he does not explain why central government had “concerns,” he states, “outsiders were not permitted to travel there without permission” (272).
 With the following information, one is able to interpret that there was a power struggle between local Tibetans and PLA troops that reflect the “concerns” Hillman mentions.

 However, it is not physically possible to move whole provinces.
 How then, did Kham and Amdo become part of greater China?
 Here, again, I am reminded of Foucault’s question regarding the constructiveness of things (1994:30).
 How, for example, did Hillman (and others who takes these newly constructed geographical boundaries as a given) come to identify places in Amdo and Kham as, and existing within the context of, China’s Yunnan, Qinghai, and Sichuan?